shd101wyy/Yo/DESIGN.md

 ### Function Overloading

-**Mo** allows function overloading by checking the first argument type.
+Function definitions with the same name must differ on the argument types.

 For example, below is allowed: